Saturday 28 June 2025 at 19h02

 In the mobile app, you'll be able to open the maps stage by stage, with a feature exclusively available in the app (and therefore not within this article): the ability to geolocate yourself on the map with the course, so you can determine precisely how to get there to watch the race from the roadside! (in the Maps section)

-💡Iphone and/or iPad user?
+💡iPhone and/or iPad user?
 Good news: the velowire app will soon also be available on iOS.
 For the moment, you can't download it yet, but we can let you know when it's available.
 To be one of the first to test it on iPhone/iPad, simply fill in this form and we'll let you know (I promise, it'll only take 2 minutes 🙂)!

 Copyright notice